How can a family of 6 cut the food bill in half?

 Most families enjoy an occasional meal out.
 Certainly the cook does!
 But restaurants can be a real budget buster.
 Dinner is the most expensive meal to eat out.
 Why not go for breakfast or lunch?
 If you must go for dinner, be careful about appetizers, alcoholic beverages and desserts.
 They can bloat a bill in a heartbeat.

-Can all of this help Debbie cut her family's grocery bill in half?
-Only Debbie can know for sure.
-But it will give her a hand in controlling the food portion of the family budget and stretching those dollars!
+Can all of this help you feed your large family while cutting your grocery bill in half?
+That is up to you.
+But it will give you a hand in controlling the food portion of the family budget and stretching those dollars!

 Take the Next Step